karatelabs/karate/README.md

 | `^*`  | [`contains any`](#match-contains-any)
 | `!^`  | [`not contains`](#not-contains)

 Here'a table of the alternative 'in-line' forms compared with the 'standard' form.
-Note that the short-cut forms on the right-side of the table mostly resolve to 'equality' (`==`) matches, which enables them to be 'in-lined' into a _full_ (single-step) payload `match`, using [embedded expressions](#embedded-expressions).
+Note that *all* the short-cut forms on the right-side of the table resolve to 'equality' (`==`) matches, which enables them to be 'in-lined' into a _full_ (single-step) payload `match`, using [embedded expressions](#embedded-expressions).

 <a href="https://gist.github.com/ptrthomas/2a1e30bcb4d782279019b3d5c10b3ed1"><img src="karate-demo/src/test/resources/karate-json-assertions.jpg" height="690px"/></a>